 Laos ATMs – an overview

 You will find ATMs all over Laos, but there is a low maximum transaction.
-Laos ATMs may only dispense 700,000k to 2,000,000k (which can be as low as US$85).
+Laos ATMs may only dispense 700,000k to 2,500,000 kip.
 There is also a variable withdrawal fee.

 The Laos ATM withdrawal fee ranges from 10,000 Kip to 30,000 Kip PER million Kip withdrawn.